secnnet/Encryptor/README.md

 ## License

-This script is released under the MIT license.
+This script is released under the [MIT License](LICENSE.md).
 See LICENSE for more details.